its-Jaxx/MCSkin/README.md

 ## Commands

 - !ping - checks the latency between user and bot
-- !skin/steal name - views the skin of selected Minecraft username (switch out "name" for the desired username)
+- !skin name - views the skin of selected Minecraft username (switch out "name" for the desired username)
 - !commands - shows a list of commands currently available
 - @mention - mention the bot and it will tell you the current prefix set for it
-- !creator(s) - gives a list of who created the bot
+- !creator - gives a list of who created the bot

 ## Contributing